lokson/capybara-fill-many/README.md

 fill_many :user, with: attributes
 ```

-In above examples, attributes are hash of values.
-If test data is in active record, it can be used directly and input names will be evaluated using Rails standard naming
+In above examples, attributes are a hash.
+Active record can be used too, and in that case `with` option can be skipped, as input names will be set using standard Rails rules.

 ```ruby
 fill_many with: user